Fall Getaway to Minnesota's North Shore

-The Crooked Spoon Cafe has closed, but no one rushes to leave.
+The cafe has closed, but no one rushes to leave.
 At one table, singer-songwriter Lindsay Mac celebrates her performance that evening at Unplugged, an annual festival at the North House Folk School.
 She and a friend burst into an impromptu rendition of Simon and Garfunkel's "Cecilia," and soon, everyone in the restaurant joins her, voices raised in laughing song.

 You could blame the wine-or you could credit Grand Marais, a one-stoplight oasis of great food and culture 110 miles northeast of Duluth.
-The town (population: 1,350) brings out the joie de vivre in anyone, especially in fall.
+The town (population: 1,400) brings out the joie de vivre in anyone, especially in fall.
 Summer crowds thin, and with them go the insects, replaced by bald eagles, burnished foliage and bracing, pine-scented air.
-And for the past 12 years, the season kicks off with Unplugged, a growing event that’s still small enough to make you feel like part of the Grand Marais family.

-North House Folk School Classes cover basket making, blacksmithing and more, and the school's schooner sails daily.
+Classes at North House Folk School cover basket making, blacksmithing and more, and the school's schooner sails daily.
 Unplugged features concerts and workshops.
-(888) 387-9762; northhouse.org

-Lutsen Mountains ski resort Race down Moose Mountain on the alpine slide (like a sled with no snow) or ride up in a windowed gondola for sweeping views in all directions and pleasant hiking.
-(218) 663-7281; lutsen.com
+At Lutsen Mountains, race down Moose Mountain on the alpine slide (like a sled with no snow) or ride up in a windowed gondola for sweeping views in all directions and pleasant hiking.

-Angry Trout Cafe This sunny favorite is local to the core: Lake Superior fish and artisan-made decor.
-(218) 387-1265; angrytroutcafe.com
+The Angry Trout Cafe is local to the core: Lake Superior fish and artisan-made decor.

-Gunflint Tavern Follow the crowds here for a craft beer and tasty appetizers.
-(218) 387-1563; gunflinttavern.com
+Follow the crowds to this tavern for a craft beer and tasty appetizers.

 A historical lodge anchors this large resort in Lutsen (19 miles southwest of Grand Marais).
 Activities such as guided sea-kayak trips are complimentary.
-From $119.
-(800) 258-8736; lutsenresort.com